 About the Company:

-FluidIQ, a public benefit and Delaware corporation, provides simple yet elegant solutions based on proprietary fluidics technology.
-The company was founded by a group of doctors, engineers and patient advocates who joined together to find solutions for gaps in medical needs, including ventilators, in the midst of the coronavirus-caused world crisis.
-FluidIQ aims to deliver HOPE to a world in need with simple, easy-to-deploy technology solutions that solve the most pressing medical challenges of our time.
-Healthcare Overflow Protocol for Emergencies (HOPE) is FluidIQ’s roadmap for an entire family of products dedicated to filling gaps in emergency and preparedness protocols that are user-friendly, scalable and cost-effective
+fluidIQ, a public benefit and Delaware corporation, provides simple yet elegant solutions based on proprietary fluidics technology.
+The company was founded by a group of doctors, engineers and patient advocates who joined together to find solutions for gaps in medical needs, including ventilators, in the midst of the coronavirus-caused world crisis. fluidIQ aims to deliver hope to a world in need with simple, easy-to-deploy technology solutions that solve the most pressing medical challenges of our time. fluidIQ’s roadmap for an entire family of products is based on its proprietary platform of fluidics-operated devices dedicated to filling gaps in emergency and preparedness protocols that are user-friendly, scalable and cost-effective.

 HOPE inVent™ has not been authorized or cleared by the FDA.

 *Caution – Emergency Use Authorization and 510k Pending (IDE) – Caution- Investigational Device, Limited by Federal Law to Investigational Use.